 There are risks associated with virtually any type of professional service project.
 It’s up to you as the project manager to anticipate these risks, as well as any potential objections.
 Then provide points in your proposal to make sure they do not derail your efforts.

-Step Seven: Conclude with a call to action
+Step Seven: Conclude with an impactful to action

 What is the secret to writing a bulletproof project proposal: best practices